dandili/rl_xg/README.md

 Expected Goals (xG) is a statistical model used in sports analytics to estimate the probability of a shot resulting in a goal.
 In this repository, we create a simplified xG model for Rocket League matches using JSON data.

 ## Data
-The xG model is built using JSON data from Rocket League matches.
+The xG model is built using sample JSON data from Rocket League matches via https://rl.nickb.dev/.
 The JSON data contains information about player and ball positions, as well as events like shots.

 ## Assumptions
 1. A "shot" is identified when the ball is within a certain distance of the goal.